 When it came to actually teaching my kids about Stephen’s martyrdom I wanted to make sure they understood this wasn’t just something happening 2000 years ago.
 This still happens today, and we need to be praying for the church.

 I went to Voice of the Martyrs and printed off a couple of maps from WonderMaps of the Middle East and bits of Africa.
 I carefully cut out several countries I knew things had been going on in, and then searched each country.
-On the back of the country I wrote down something that had happened within the past year.
+On the back of the country, I wrote down something that had happened within the past year.

 Then we each took turns drawing a country and praying for the people there and for the people involved.
-They were all sad, but some made me want to weep, the police officer killed because he was guarding a church from terrorists, the two aid workers pulled out of a taxi and killed.
+They were all sad, but some made me want to weep, the police officer was killed because he was guarding a church against terrorists, the two aid workers pulled out of a taxi and killed.
 So much pain and anguish.